Getting up to pee at night

 This is one of the most common reasons why we get up to pee at night.
 In many cases, diabetes can go unnoticed for years, as it does not affect our normal functioning drastically.
 Uncontrolled diabetes can be a major health concern as if not treated early can give rise to multiple ailments like kidney disorders, frequent urinary tract infections and cardio vascular issues emanating from obesity and high blood pressure.

-Prostrate issues like prostatitis or enlarged prostrate can lead to frequent urination at night.
-This is a very common ailment affecting more than 8% of males at some point of their lives.
-Common symptoms include pain in the groin, abdomen and the back area, cloudy urine, blood in the urine, frequent urination, urgent need to urinate especially at night.
-If left untreated, prostatitis can lead to major complications like urinary infections and prostatic abscess which can even be life threatening.
+Prostrate issues like prostatitis or an enlarged prostate can lead to frequent urination at night.
+This is a very common ailment affecting more than 8% of males at some point in their lives.
+Common symptoms include pain in the groin, abdomen, and back area, cloudy urine, blood in the urine, frequent urination, urgent need to urinate especially at night.
+If left untreated, prostatitis can lead to major complications like urinary infections and prostatic abscesses which can even be life-threatening.

 Spinal & Neurological Problems

 Spinal disorders or injury can also lead to bladder dysfunction.
 When there is a spinal disorder or an injury the nerves that regulate our urinary bladder can get affected leading to multiple urinary disorders and an uncontrolled urge to urinate especially at night.
 This chronic problem needs to be sorted out as it can also lead to various other problems.

 Can I have cancer?